rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 **Recommendations:**

 * React Router
-  * optional learning experience: learn to use React Router
-  * optional optimization: code splitting with React.lazy or a substitute library
+* fairly new, but check out TanStack Router if you like TypeScript and TanStack Query

 # CSS Styling in React

-There are many options and even more opinions about styling/CSS in React out there, so putting everything in one section here does not sufficie.
+There are many options and even more opinions about styling/CSS in React out there, so putting everything in one section here does not suffice.
 If you want to get deeper into this topic and get to know all the options, check out the following guide.

 <ReadMore label="React CSS Styling" link="/react-css-styling/" />

-But let's give you a brief started with a brief overview.
-As a React beginner, it is just fine to start with inline style and bare bones CSS by using a style object with all the CSS properties as key/value pairs for an HTML style attribute:
+But let's give you a brief overview.
+As a React beginner, it is just fine to start with inline styles and bare bones CSS by using a style object in JSX:

 ```javascript
 const Headline = ({ title }) =>